Thulium-Drake/zabbix-templates/zabbix-arpalert/ZABBIX_ARPALERT.md

 `/etc/zabbix/zabbix-arpalert.conf`

-It should contain the variable ZABBIXSRV with the full name of the zabbix server used by zabbix_sender.
+It should contain the following variables:

+* ZABBIXSRV with the full name of the zabbix server used by zabbix_sender.
+* BUFFER a directory to store hashes of messages sent to reduce spammy-ness
+* COOLDOWN the amount of seconds between identical messages

 #### RUNNING